Scroll Down To Order

 75th Anniversary of June 1944

-This June of 2019 marks the 75th Anniversary of when the events of so long ago took place, and to begin to mark the occasion it behooves us to interpret that eventful day, hour by hour from the first Allies who landed and dropped behind enemy lines until the nimble numbers grew and grew.
+June of 2019, marked the big 75th Anniversary of when the events of so long ago occurred, and to mark that occasion it behooves us to interpret that eventful day, hour by hour from the first Allies who landed and dropped behind enemy lines, until the nimble numbers grew and grew.
 The entire invasion was code named: Operation Overlord.

 You undoubtedly saw, modern history play up the events of D-Day.
-Yet, as we also draw closer to summer, all that reminds me of the 50th Anniversary.
+As we drew closer to summer, all that reminded me of the 50th Anniversary.

-I was in Normandy 25 years ago with my brother and dad, a WW II veteran who landed after that tumultuous day, and thank God that he did or I might not be here...in between the sands of time, history took a stroll through numerous plays and interludes that form warm memories.
+I was in Normandy, France in 1994 with my brother and dad, a WW II veteran who landed after that tumultuous day,--thank God that he did or I might not be here...and in between the sands of time, history took a stroll through numerous plays and interludes that form warm memories.
 Yearly, Normandy, or as it is spelled Normandie in French, comes to life each year around D-Day the 6th of June.
 Merci, Pernelle Pouteau.
 I remember it was something like this in 1994, on the 50th Anniversary of D-Day but it was more crowded.
 And, no one had cool little camera-phones.
-I discovered the next video so different and touching: D-Day: Ghosts in a Landscape.
+The next video discovered is so different, and touching: D-Day: Ghosts in a Landscape.
 Merci.
 The cameras of today are quiet wonderful and help bring history to life; much better than just a static history book.
 You can also hear the audio much better if you use headphones; in fact, you can do one better by using Bluetooth and a mini speaker and connect it to any devise you may have.
 I recommend these 2 excellent ones: the HAVIT M13 Speaker or the Antimi Speaker.
 Youtube can also be a useful avenue in the studies of history, one that did not exist before.
-Paris when it was still under Nazi wings: Germans of that era remembered this…but Europe was to change.
+Paris when it was still under Nazi wings: Germans of that era were sure they were safe…but Europe was to change.
 Imagine IT IS 1944 BEFORE THE INVASION.
 France is occupied by the Germans.
 An intrigue?, a capture?, black market? it is up to writers who hitch storylines with a WW II backdrop.
 Writers have been providing storylines on WW II, that will probably never disappear.
 But, the key, is to know your history in the first place.
 Now, let us advance to that momentous day in history, or should we say, go back in time to 1944.
 German central Time (1 hour before British Double Summer Time.)

 11 p.m.
 June 5